AlvGreat/CS3220-to-SeniorDesign/README.md

 - Add a movie at `/movies/add`
 - View a movie's reviews at `/movies/list/{movie id}`
 - Add a review to a movie at `/movies/add/{movie id}`
+- See an example of using AJAX and jQuery to call API: `/movies/testAjax`

 API:
 - Get the list of all movies at `/api/movies`